-Academic recommendations include a variety of types of letters.
+Academic recommendations include a variety of letters.
 These might be college recommendation letters, graduate school recommendation letters, letters from teachers, letters for teachers, and more.

-- Collect information.
-Ask the person for whom you’re writing the letter for a copy of his or her resume or CV, so that you can speak to the person’s experience.
+Collect information.
+Ask the person for whom you’re writing the letter for a copy of his or her resume or CV so that you can speak to the person’s experience.
 If it is for a student, you might also ask for a list of the person’s relevant coursework.
 The more information you have, the easier it will be to provide a strong recommendation.

-- Include specific examples.
+Include specific examples.
 In the letter, provide specific examples of ways in which the person has demonstrated various skills and qualities.
-Try to think of examples from when the person was in your class, or (if the person is a teacher) when the person worked for you.
+Try to think of examples from when the person was in your class or when the person worked for you.

-You might also look at letter of recommendation templates to get a sense of how to lay out your recommendation, and what to include (such as introductions and body paragraphs).
+You might also look at letter of recommendation templates to get a sense of how to format your recommendation, and what to include (such as introductions and body paragraphs).

 - Academic Recommendation Letter Example